Wednesday, May 17, 8:00pm

 - Wear your regalia.

 - To arrange disability accommodations, please contact email@example.com.

 - We estimate the ceremony will last about 30-45 minutes.

-- Please register by December 9 to attend.
+- Please register to attend.*

 - Guests are welcome.
 You do not need to RSVP for them.
 They will enter at the concourse level of the arena.

 History of Torch Night: A Farewell to Thee

 The first Aloha Oe, meaning “a farewell to thee” in Hawaiian, was held May 17, 1926, on Shields-Watkins Field.
 It was created to be the companion event to Torch Night: A New Beginning, first held for our freshmen in 1925.
 The first Aloha Oe featured a muddy tug of war, students dressed in grass skirts, and the strumming of ukuleles.

 It has since been renamed and become a more formal ceremony, but the purpose is the same: to give the graduating seniors a meaningful conclusion to their undergraduate years.
 Graduate and professional students are welcome and invited to attend as well.